franjaviersans/SkeletalAnimationLoader/README.md

 # README #

 OpenGL application to load and display dynamic models.
-It was made to load FBX, but it should be able to load other file formats.
+It was made to load B3D files, but it should be able to load other file formats.

 ## Project Configuration ##
 - Need GLFW, FreeImage, GLM, GLEW, and Assimp.